 Best Furniture Anchors

-I’ll admit, I was a little skeptical of these at first.
+I’ll admit, I was a little skeptical of these safety straps at first.
 It’s adhesive with velcro for goodness sake.
 How strong could it be?
 Um, pretty strong.
 They’re a one-use-only kind of product, and once you’ve attached the sticky bits, they’re not coming off.
-Apparently, the only way to maybe get them off your TV or furniture (like if you have to move) is to heat up the adhesive with a blowdryer and scrape the thing off.
+Apparently, the only way to maybe get them off your TV or furniture (if you have to move) is to heat up the adhesive with a blowdryer and scrape the thing off.
 On the upside, however, it doesn’t require any drilling holes in either your furniture or walls!

 Best Furniture Wall Anchors

 I know it’s not possible for everyone to fully mount their TV, but it’s definitely safer than simply anchoring the TV to a wall or TV stand.
-Plus, you won’t have to yell at your kid to stop touching the TV because they think it’s a tablet any more!
-This is the one I have personally and I LOVE it.
+Plus, you won’t have to yell at your kid to stop touching the TV because they think it’s a tablet anymore!
+This mount is the one I have personally and I LOVE it.
 It was super easy to hang up, it can pivot on a hinge to accommodate different angles around your room, and I haven’t had a single issue with it.
 Also, 28,000+ other people seem to agree with me, because it has a solid 4.8-star rating with over 25,000 reviews.

 Now we’re really breaking out the big guns.
 A single one of the furniture anchors in this pack can withstand 400lbs of weight, which definitely includes your child, you, and all pets except Clifford the Big Red Dog.
 It also is made of all metal pieces for total peace of mind.
 One reviewer described how the professional childproofer they worked with recommends this style of furniture anchors above all others due to its durable materials, longer screws, and reinforced edges on the straps.
 (And yes, I was today years old when I learned that professional childproofers are a thing.)